 A study of the nutrients now known to be required in the human diet and how to best obtain these nutrients.
 The student will learn to correlate dietary practice with physiological consequences and understand basic physiological functions of the nutrients in food.

 KINT 231: Professional Activities I

 Development of skills and teaching techniques of soccer, basketball, badminton and floor hockey.
+Credits: 3 Semester Offered: Spring odd years

 KINT 232: Professional Activities II